-"RESOLVED THAT pursuant to Regulation 17(1A) of the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations 2015, (including any statutory modification(s) thereof), for the time being in force, approvals and recommendations of the Nomination and Remuneration Committee, and that of the Board of Directors, approval of members of the Company be and is hereby accorded to the continuation of Directorship of Mr. Pradip Kumar Khaitan (DIN: 00004821) in the capacity of a Non-Executive, Non-Independent Director of the Company;
+"RESOLVED THAT pursuant to Regulation 17(1A) of the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations 2015, (including any statutory modification(s) thereof), for the time being in force, approvals and recommendations of the Nomination and Remuneration Committee, and that of the Board of Directors, approval of members of the Company be and is hereby accorded to the continuation of Directorship of Mr. Pradip Kumar Khaitan (DIN: 00004821) in the careful (No. 100004821) Non-Executive, Non-Independent Director of and take all such steps as may be necessary, proper or expedient to give effect to the aforesaid resolution."

-RESOLVED FURTHER THAT the Board of Directors of the Company be and is hereby authorized to do all acts and take all such steps as may be necessary, proper or expedient to give effect to the aforesaid resolution."
+RESOLVED FURTHER THAT the Board the Company be and is hereby authorized to do mitad